InsertKoinIO/koin/docs/reference/koin-core/scopes.md

  `scope<A> { }` is equivalent to `scope(named<A>()){ } `, but more convenient to write.
 Note that you can also use a string qualifier like: `scope(named("SCOPE_NAME")) { }`
 :::

-From `Koin` instance, you can access:
+From a `Koin` instance, you can access:

 - `createScope(id : ScopeID, scopeName : Qualifier)` - create a closed scope instance with given id and scopeName
 - `getScope(id : ScopeID)` - retrieve a previously created scope with given id
 - `getOrCreateScope(id : ScopeID, scopeName : Qualifier)` - create or retrieve if already created, the closed scope instance with given id and scopeName

 ### Scope Component: Associate a scope to a component [2.2.0]